lguipeng/BubbleView/README.md

 ##Notice
 ###First
-> It is recommaned use like this when you use BubbleImageView,and this will be scaled to fit content
+> It is recommaned to use like this when you use BubbleImageView,and this will be scaled to fit content

 ```
 <com.github.library.bubbleview.BubbleImageView